zhenrong-wang/bcomp/README.md

 # bcomp
 A simple algorithm for lossless compression.

 This program focuses on a new lossless compression method.
-It is new to the world, therefor, it might be buggy.
+It is new to the world, therefore, it might be buggy.

 Please feel free to clone, fork, and test.
 Contributions are highly appreciated.